A Catholic Alternative to KonMari

-The past year or so, there has been a huge trend in following along in the Konmari method of decluttering and organizing.
-It even has cult like following.
+Over the past few years or so, there has been a huge trend in following along in the KonMari method of decluttering and organizing.
+It even has a cult like following.

-So, I bought the book.
-I began reading it, but then got side tracked by becoming pregnant with our third child and the incredible morning sickness that reared its ugly head.
+I bought the book.
+I began reading it, but then got side tracked by becoming pregnant with our third child.
+And the incredible morning sickness that reared its ugly head.

-While reading through it, I felt uneasy.
+While reading through it, I feel uneasy.
 In a nutshell, it has elements of Feng Shui and that just doesn’t settle quite right with me.

 These are very superstitious practices.
 Which goes against the first commandment of God.

-Another problem that I have with the Konmari Method is that Marie Kondo suggests that one is to thank each item for it’s service before discarding said item.
+Another problem that I have with the KonMari Method is that Marie Kondo suggests that one is thank each item for it’s service before discarding said item.
 “Thank you, old pair of socks for keeping my feet warm during winter.”

 Um, no thank you.
-As a Christian, I instead thank God for providing me with the gift of clothing and for all of the things for which He provides us.
+As a Catholic, I instead thank God for providing me with the gift of clothing and for all of the things for which He provides us.

-A cluttered home in my opinion, brings about chaos.
-It leads to a cluttered mind, and just doesn’t feel clean.
-And “cleanliness is next to Godliness?”
-Right?
+A cluttered home, in my opinion, brings about chaos.
+It leads to a cluttered mind and just doesn’t feel clean.

 The only principle which I have kept from her suggestions is to focus on one item at a time.